COURSE OUTLINE FOR PRECALCULUS

 The student will be able to:

-I. Demonstrate in-depth knowledge of polynomial, rational, exponential, logarithmic, trigonometric, inverse
+I. Demonstrate in-depth knowledge of polynomial, rational, exponential,

 trigonometric functions, expressions, equations and identities

 II.
-Generate and interpret the graphs of polynomial, rational, exponential, logarithmic, trigonometric and
+Generate and interpret the graphs of polynomial,

 inverse trigonometric functions

 III.
-Generate and apply models of events in our daily life from which predictions can be made using data
+Generate and apply models of events in our daily life

 and technology

-IV.
-Demonstrate the understanding that given certain conditions under which two or more quantities are
+conditions under which two or more quantities are

-related, optimum solutions to problems can be obtained graphically and algebraically
+related, optimum solutions to problems can be obtained graphically and

-V. Demonstrate the understanding that mathematics plays an important role in various fields through the
+V. Demonstrate the understanding that mathematics plays an

-ability to transfer mathematical algorithms and techniques from problems in one field to that of another
+ability to transfer mathematical algorithms and techniques from problems in one

 VI.
 Analyze and solve word/applications problems, applying quantitative estimations when appropriate